UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 4. Being a defender that tries to steal the ball from enemies

 Tactics use [Actions](#skills--actions) to implement their behaviour.
 Using the [Action](#skills--actions) abstraction makes it much easier for Tactics to express what they want to do, and make it easier to design and implement behaviour.
 Tactics can focus more on what things to do, and when to do them, in order to implement more intelligent and adaptable behaviour.

+**Why aren't `Tactic`s and `Action`s combined into a single class?**

+[Actions](#skills--actions) are a useful abstraction for sharing stateful robot behaviour between `Tactic`s.
+It's possible to do away with the abstraction, but it would probably decrease code reuse.

 ### Plays
 The `P` in `STP` stands for `Plays`.
 A `Play` represents a "team-wide goal" for the robots.
 They can be thought of much like Plays in real-life soccer.
 Examples include: